 The transportation and logistics business is regulated by a collaboration of various parts of the government, including those at the federal, state, and municipal levels.
 Add to that a slew of government agencies.
+All commercial moving that is long distance and crosses state lines is regulated.

 A basic grasp of how the rules and regulations work is a perfect way to start to guarantee that you're in alignment and to understand how they might affect your business.